Special-K-s-Flightsim-Bots/DCSServerBot/plugins/admin/README.md

   ]
 }
 ```
-When using the .download command, you can select which "label" you want to download.
+When using the .download command, you can select which "label" you want to download.<br/>
+If "target" is not provided, the file will be sent as a DM.
+If sending as a DM exceeds the limits of 8 MB, it tries to
+download to the current channel.</br>
+"target" can be anything from a file path to a channel (see example above).

 ## Discord Commands